CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 > 🤔 "What does the number `10.3` **round** to?”

-Again we can use Node REPL in order to round the number 10.3 to the nearest whole number.
+Again we can use the Node REPL in order to round the number 10.3 to the nearest whole number.
 However, in this case, there is no arithmetical operator for rounding the number `10.3` in JavaScript.

-However, we will often want to carry out some kind of operation or series of operations repeatedly.
+However, we will often want to carry out some sequence of operations **again and again**.
 For example, we will often want to round numbers again and again.

 So in this case we can use a **function**.

 {{<note title="Definition" type="info">}}